HoustonJ2013/Capstone_DL_Object_detection/README.md

 Most state of art semantic segmentation deep learning architectures are based on these key components, with different flavors of implementation, training, data augmentation and post-processing.

 ### MIT Baseline Model ([Pytorch (resnet34_dilated8 + C1_bilinear)](https://github.com/hangzhaomit/semantic-segmentation-pytorch))
+MIT hosts a [Scene Parsing Chanllenge](http://placeschallenge.csail.mit.edu/) in 2016 to segment and parse an image into different image regions associated with semantic categories, such as sky, road, person, and bed.
+The participants are from many famous universities and companies all over the world.
+In the end of 2017, they released a benchmark model and pre-trained model that includes many state of art deep learning architecture for semantic segmentation from the challenges.
+As a baseline model, I selected the ResNet34 with dilation modification as encoder, and C1_bilinar model as decoder.
+The reported score for this model has mean IoU of 0.327, and accuracy of 76.47%.
+The best performance from MIT baseline model options has mean IoU of 0.38, and accuracy of 78.21%.

 ### Piramid Scence Parsing Network ([Tensorflow](https://github.com/Vladkryvoruchko/PSPNet-Keras-tensorflow), [Caffe](https://github.com/hszhao/PSPNet))